pmborg/Gravity-is-the-4th-Dimension/README.md

 ## The Universe has no boundary.

-Not because it is infinite —

-But because **boundaries only exist in lower dimensions.**
+Not because it is infinite — But because **boundaries only exist in lower dimensions.**

-A surface does not edge inside itself.
+A surface does not terminate inside itself.

 A geometry does not end inside its own embedding.